frainfreeze/tss/readme.md

     - Execution
 - Terminate: executes any shutdown commands, free up any memory, and terminate

+## Startup
+`Compare the output of echo $HOME in your shell to your regular shell.
+Your regular shell treats tokens beginning with $ specially: it looks them up by name in the environment, and substitutes them in the command.
+The `getenv` function looks up a variable in the environment.
+This can be handled during or after parsing a command.`

 ## System calls
 The way our programs talk to the kernel is through system calls.
 These are operations we can tell the kernel to do on our behalf.